 Distracted driving is a major concern on our roadways.
 However, it is even more concerning with the youth population: 15-19% of all fatal crashes involving teen drivers are a result of distracted driving.
-Please join Safe Communities Wellington County in raising awareness and promotiong the 2018 "What Distracted Driving Means to Me" Video Contest and encouage our youth to further learn about the dangers of Distracted Driving.
-Download the rules and release forms here.
+Please join Safe Communities Wellington County in raising awareness and promotiong the 2018 #Every30Minutes Distracted Driving Campaign and encourage everyone to learn about the dangers of Distracted Driving.

 The vision of Safe Communities Wellington County as part of Parachute is “To make Wellington County, the safest and healthiest place in which to live, learn, work and thrive in Canada.”